An in-depth report on the causes, diagnosis, treatment, and prevention of cirrhosis.

 Cirrhosis is considered an irreversible condition.
 Treatment focuses on slowing the progression of liver damage and reducing the risk of further complications.
 Your doctor will treat any underlying medical conditions that are the cause of your cirrhosis.

 If liver damage progresses to liver failure, some people may be candidates for liver transplantation.
-Liver donations can come from either a cadaver or from a living donor.
+Liver donations can come from either a cadaver or from a living donor (who can donate part of their liver).
 People with cirrhosis who have a liver transplant have very good chances for survival.

 Cirrhosis is scarring of the liver and poor liver function.
 It results from various disorders that damage liver cells over time.
 Eventually, damage becomes so extensive that the normal structure of the liver is distorted and its function is impaired.